-AND INTERPRET PHILIPPINE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Effective as of December 31, 2018 Not Adopted Not Applicable Philippine Interpretation IFRIC-19 Extinguishing Financial Liabilities with Equity Instruments ✓ Philippine Interpretation IFRIC-20 Stripping Costs in the Production Phase of a Surface Mine ✓ Philippine Interpretation IFRIC-21 Levies ✓ Philippine Interpretation IFRIC-22 Foreign Currency Transactions and Advance Consideration ✓ Philippine Interpretation SIC-7 Introduction of the Euro ✓ Philippine Interpretation SIC-10 Government Assistance-No Specific Relation to Operating Activities ✓ Philippine Interpretation SIC-15 Operating Leases-Incentives ✓ Philippine Interpretation SIC-25 Income Taxes-Changes in the Tax Status of an Entity or its Shareholders ~ Philippine Interpretation SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease √ Philippine Interpretation SIC-29 Service Concession Arrangements: Disclosures √ Philippine Interpretation SIC-32 Intangible Assets-Web Site Costs √
+AND INTERPRET PHILIPPINE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Effective as of March 31, 2019 Not Adopted Not Applicable Interpretation IFRIC-19 Equity Instruments Philippine Interpretation IFRIC-20 Stripping Costs in the Production Phase of a Surface Mine ✓ Philippine Interpretation IFRIC-21 Levies ✓ Philippine Interpretation IFRIC-22 Foreign Currency Transactions and Advance Consideration ✓ Philippine Interpretation SIC-7 Introduction of the Euro ✓ Philippine Interpretation SIC-10 Government Assistance-No Specific Relation to Operating Activities ✓ Philippine Interpretation SIC-15 Operating Leases-Incentives ✓ Philippine Interpretation SIC-25 Income Taxes-Changes in the Tax Status of an Entity or its Shareholders ✓ Philippine Interpretation SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease ✓ Philippine Interpretation SIC-29 Service Concession Arrangements: Disclosures ✓ Philippine Interpretation SIC-32 Intangible Assets-Web Site Costs ✓

-Standards tagged as "Not applicable" have been adopted by the Company but have no significant covered transactions for the year ended December 31, 2018.
+Standards tagged as "Not applicable" have been adopted by the Company but have no significant covered transactions for the three months ended March 31, 2019.

-Standards tagged as "Not adopted" are standards issued but not yet effective as of December 31, 2018.
+Standards tagged as "Not adopted" are standards issued but not yet effective as of March 31, 2019.
 The Company will adopt the Standards and Interpretations when these become effective.

-USE OF PROCEEDS FROM INITIAL PUBLIC OFFERING FOR THE YEAR ENDED DECEMBER 31, 2018
+USE OF PROCEEDS FROM INITIAL PUBLIC OFFERING AS OF MARCH 31, 2019

-As disclosed in the Company's prospectus, gross and net proceeds were estimated at ₱26.79 billion and ₱26.07 billion, respectively for the Primary Offer (excluding any additional expenses that may be incurred in relation to the Over-allotment Option).
+As disclosed in the Company's prospectus, gross and net proceeds were estimated at \$\mathbb{P}26.79\$ billion and \$\mathbb{P}26.07\$ billion, respectively for the Primary Offer (excluding any additional expenses that may be incurred in relation to the Over-allotment Option).